-Tuesdays, Wednesdays & Saturdays are the Cheapest Days to Fly Domestically
+Tuesdays, Wednesdays and Saturdays are the Cheapest Days to Fly Domestically

 Typically, Tuesday, Wednesday, or Saturday is the cheapest day to fly.
 If you can structure your travel schedule around these days, these will likely be the best days to fly – both for a lower cost and a less-hectic airport experience.

 According to Google's data, flying Monday, Tuesday, or Wednesday was 12% cheaper than flying over the weekend over the last five years.
-For domestic travel within the U.S., that number is 20%!
+But specifically for domestic travel within the U.S., flying on those weekdays is actually 20% cheaper!

 Let's take a look at an example.
-Say you want to head down to Florida from the midwest this fall.
+Say you want to head down to Florida from the Midwest this summer.
 Flights from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL) are significantly cheaper on most Tuesdays and Wednesdays.
 Saturday departures are often a bit cheaper than other days, too.

 Compared to some other days of departure, this simple change could save you up to $150 or more on these roundtrip flights.

-Tuesdays, Wednesdays & Saturdays are the Cheapest Days to Fly International Routes
+Tuesdays, Wednesdays, and Saturdays are the Cheapest Days to Fly International Routes

 What about international travel?
-Is there a cheapest day of the week to fly international?
+Is there a cheapest day of the week to fly internationally?